MicrosoftDocs/win32-pr.pt-br/desktop-src/medfound/managing-the-audio-session.md

 ## <a name="requirements"></a>Requisitos

-O MFPlay requer o Windows 7.
+O MFPlay requer Windows 7.

 ## <a name="related-topics"></a>Tópicos relacionados